Skip to content

 • [[tool-result]] <tool> ok|err in Ns — tool outcome and duration

-Full content (untruncated input, tool output, tokens) stays in the interactions table; the log mirrors enough to follow the trace without opening the DB.
+Full content (untruncated input, tool output, tokens) lands in the thread CSV under threads/<YYYY-MM-DD>/<id>.csv; the log mirrors enough to follow the trace without opening the CSV.
 Foreground workers (worker run) keep their existing streaming UX (per-token output and / markers) — these phase lines are suppressed there to avoid duplication.

 Registration, heartbeat, reaping

-Every worker writes a row into the workers table on start (registerWorker in src/db/workers.ts) with its id (uuidv7), pid, hostname, mode, optional pinned task id, optional log_path, and status='running'.
-Detached workers (spawned via worker start or spawn_worker) get a per-worker log file at .botholomew/logs/<worker-id>.log — the spawn parent generates the id and opens that file before launching the child, so the path is recorded on the row from registration onward.
+Every worker writes a pidfile at workers/<worker-id>.json on start (registerWorker in src/workers/store.ts) containing its id (uuidv7), pid, hostname, mode, optional pinned task id, optional log_path, and status='running'.
+Detached workers (spawned via worker start or spawn_worker) also get a per-worker log file at logs/<YYYY-MM-DD>/<worker-id>.log (date subdir derived from the worker's uuidv7 timestamp).
 Foreground workers (worker run) have log_path = null and write to stdout instead.

-From that moment, a non-blocking setInterval in src/worker/heartbeat.ts bumps last_heartbeat_at every worker_heartbeat_interval_seconds (default 15s) — independent of the tick loop, so a worker mid-LLM-call still heartbeats reliably.
+From that moment, a non-blocking setInterval in src/worker/heartbeat.ts rewrites the pidfile with a bumped last_heartbeat_at every worker_heartbeat_interval_seconds (default 15s) — independent of the tick loop, so a worker mid-LLM-call still heartbeats reliably.

 Persist workers also run a reaper interval (worker_reap_interval_seconds, default 30s) that does two things:

-1. Flips any worker whose heartbeat is older than worker_dead_after_seconds (default 60s) to status='dead' and releases every task and schedule claim it held.
-This is the failure-recovery path: anything from a terminal crash to a kill -9 ends with the work reclaimable by another worker.
+1. Flips any worker whose heartbeat is older than worker_dead_after_seconds (default 60s) to status='dead' and unlinks any orphaned task/schedule lockfiles whose body names that worker.
+This is the failure-recovery path: anything from a terminal crash to a kill -9 ends with the work reclaimable by another worker on the next tick.

-2. Deletes cleanly-stopped workers whose stopped_at is older than worker_stopped_retention_seconds (default 3600s).
-Dead workers are kept as forensic evidence; only the clean exits get auto-pruned so the workers table doesn't grow unbounded.
+2. Deletes cleanly-stopped pidfiles whose stopped_at is older than worker_stopped_retention_seconds (default 3600s).
+Dead pidfiles are kept as forensic evidence; only the clean exits get auto-pruned so workers/ doesn't grow unbounded.

 The chat TUI